Followers

 The Rake at Dawn

-George Hanger was born near Berkshire, England around 1751.
-His father was Gabriel, 3rd Baron Coleraine, an Irish peerage.
-As the third son of an upper class noble, it was all but preordained that he was bound for the military.
-Hanger was educated at Eton and then spent a year at the University of Goettingen in Hannover, Germany.
-A bright student, Hanger cut a "rakish" figure and favored the proverbial wine, women, and gambling - not necessarily in that order.
-He allegedly fought three duels by the time he was age 20 and was reputed a crack shot.
-While in Germany, Hanger observed the famed Prussian Army of Frederick the Great on maneuver and determined then and there to pursue a military career.
+George Hanger was born near Berkshire, England, around 1751.
+His father was Gabriel, the 3rd Baron Coleraine, an Irish peerage.
+As the third son of an upper-class noble, it was almost preordained that he would be destined for the military.
+Hanger was educated at Eton and then spent a year at the University of Göttingen in Hannover, Germany.
+A bright student, Hanger cut a "rakish" figure and favored the proverbial wine, women, and gambling—not necessarily in that order.
+He allegedly fought three duels by the time he was 20 and was reputed to be a crack shot.
+While in Germany, Hanger observed the famed Prussian Army of Frederick the Great during maneuvers and determined then and there to pursue a military career.
 In January 1771, he was appointed an ensign in the 1st Foot Guards, a posh regiment of the household troops.
-Hanger served well but resigned after he was passed over for promotion just four years later.
-Already, inklings of his lifestyle began to swirl.
+Hanger performed well but resigned after being passed over for a promotion just four years later.
+Already, hints of his lifestyle began to swirl.

 George Hanger